YunAltinus/tesodev/README.md

+# Getting started

+for running locally:

+- Clone this repo
+- `yarn add` to install all required dependencies
+- `json-server -w db.json -p 3004` and Get Connection Fake Database
+- `yarn dev` to start the local server from 3000 port

+## build for production and launch server

+# install dependencies
+$ yarn install

+# serve with hot reload at localhost:3000
+$ yarn dev

+# build for production and launch server
+$ yarn build
+$ yarn start

+# generate static project
+$ yarn generate

 # Vue 3 + Vite

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.